Irish genetics to the fore in first White Gold sale in Carlisle

 The April 2020-born heifer was knocked down at £18,000 (€21,428), with the successful purchaser the Timm family from north Yorkshire.

 Next in the money was another heifer with an Irish connection.
-Chris Curry’s heifer Burradon Roxy was by the €13,000 Clenagh Lyle, bred by the Quin family in Co Clare and purchased by Curry in Elphin in 2016.
+Chris Curry’s heifer Burradon Roxy was by the €13,000 Clenagh Lyle, bred by the Quinn family in Co Clare and purchased by Curry in Elphin in 2016 and now marketed in Ireland by Irish AI company Bullbank.

 Three to Tyrone

-Roxy was out of a homebred dam Burradon Josie.
+Roxy is out of homebred dam Burradon Josie.
 The May 2020-born heifer was knocked down at £9,000 (€10,714) and was one of three purchases knocked down to the Plumbridge-based Bradley family in Co Tyrone.

 They also purchased another Clenagh Lyle-bred daughter from the Burradon herd.
 Burradon Rebecca is a May 2020-born heifer out of a homebred dam.
 The Curry family’s six heifers averaged £6,000 (€7,142) each.